 Groups on Zoom: On the Zoom browser site, instructors can access meeting settings to preload breakout room groups, or can create manual groups during a Zoom session.
-One tactic might be to have a list of the groups saved on a Notepad or Notes doc and pull it up to quickly recreate groups in each class session.
-Once breakout room groups are created for the first time in the session, your organization of the groups is saved, and you can relaunch these groups again (during the same meeting) more quickly.
 For more specifics on Zoom, visit our Zoom Guide.

 Groups on Slack or Discord: Slack and Discord (essentially the open access version of Slack) both allow you to create channels that specify individual members of a larger group as participants—as opposed to just messaging with the whole class.
 After you create a channel, you will be prompted to select the channel’s participants.
 Both platforms also include direct messaging for reaching out to individual students.